WordPress/css-audit/README.md

 - [PostCSS API documentation](https://postcss.org/api/)
 - [csstree documentation](https://github.com/csstree/csstree/tree/master/docs)
 - [AST Explorer](https://astexplorer.net/) — great tool for identifying how the CSS is parsed.

-**Other notes…**

-Initially this used the `postcss` parser, but that didn't generate enough information for the `selectors` audit.
-The audits were build with `csstree` as the only parser.

-As work continued, it was clear `csstree` wasn't parsing values well enough for the colors audit (it would find colors in non-color values, like URIs). `postcss-values-parser` was brought in to fix this, and the colors audit was switched (back) to use `postcss`'s parser.
-Using the `walk*` functions simplified the audits, so the other audits were also updated. `csstree`'s parsing of media queries is better, so that audit stayed using `csstree`.

-Also explored using `CSSOM`, but it doesn't generate a true representation of the CSS content.
-Additional values overwrite the previous values (ex: fallbacks for background gradients).
-We need the parsed object to represent the CSS fully.